profanity-im/stabber/README.md

 );
 ```
 ### Verify sent stanzas
-To verify that you send a particular stanza to Stabber:
+To verify that you sent a particular stanza to Stabber:
 ```c
 stbbr_verify(
     "<message id=\"msg24415\" to=\"buddy1@localhost/mobile\" type=\"chat\">"